-Training in “Working with young people” was conducted for the STS South Passage Watch Leaders by Jono and Bryn in August.
+A third version of training in “Working with young people” and group facilitation for adventure based learning was conducted for the STS South Passage Watch Leaders by Jono and Bryn in August.

 Congratulations Amy Luke-Paredi, who has been awarded the first Helen Houghton scholarship after qualifying with her Duke of Edinburgh Bronze expedition.
 Amy will be going on to complete our level 2 Sea School Certificate.

 Ross, Bob, Rob, Sally and Jono were skippering and instructing on programs and training courses in the middle of the year – including Boonah State High School, Duke of Edinburgh Award, Scenic Rim Shire Council, Australian Catholic University, Youth Plus and Wesley Mission sailing adventures!